 26 July, 2014; Eagle Creek Park, Indianapolis, Indiana.
 After my family finally arrived to the area, I thought it would be a great idea to spend an afternoon outside in the closest nature I've been able to find to date.
 I returned to the park, but chose the 2.5 mi (4 km) Orange Trail for the kids.
 The loop was easily manageable for my wife and the youngsters.
 Temperatures were around 78 F (26 C) with low humidity.

-15-17 August, 2014; Hoosier National Forest, Charles C. Deam Wilderness Area, near Bloomington, Indiana.
+15 - 17 August, 2014; Hoosier National Forest, Charles C. Deam Wilderness Area, near Bloomington, Indiana.
 I finally was able to get the children out on a 3-day/2-night outing in the new state.
-We only hiked a total 5.5 mi (9 km) total on the trip and carried our own water.
+We only hiked a total of 5.5 mi (9 km) on the trip and carried our own water.
 Temperatures were great for August with nightly lows around 55 F (13 C) and daily highs around 80 F (27 C) with elevations averaging 650-800 ft (198-244 m).

 PERFORMANCE IN THE FIELD